InnoFang/code-counter/README.md

  + `--comment-add` add comment symbols
  + `--ignore-add` add the directories or files to ignore

 These 3 flags can be used in combination or separately.
-You will be asked for each operation that will modify the configuration file, you can check whether the content to be modified is correct.
-If you are sure to modify, you can enter `y`, otherwise enter `n` to not modify.
+You will be asked for each operation that will modify the configuration file, you can check if what you want to change is correct.
+If you confirm the change you can enter `y`, otherwise enter `n` to not perform the change.

 Multiple values can be separated by commas, as shown in the following example.